 Findings

-• ATE of exposure on vaccination rate ≈ −3.2×10⁻⁴ vaccinations per daily antivaccine tweet per capita.
+• Estimated ATE of exposure on vaccination rate ≈ −3.2×10⁻⁴ vaccinations per daily antivaccine tweet per capita.

-• SIRVA beats SIRV in ELPD-LOO by roughly three standard errors, supporting an explicit hesitancy dynamic.
+• SIRVA outperformed SIRV in ELPD-LOO by about three standard errors, indicating better out-of-sample fit.

-• Shuffling exposure across counties eliminated the effect; the COVID retweet network is uncorrelated with Meta’s Social Connectedness Index, arguing against generic social-network confounding.
+• Shuffling exposure across counties nullified the effect, and the COVID retweet network was uncorrelated with Meta’s Social Connectedness Index — supporting a platform-specific causal interpretation.

 Connections